 - Think about accessibility.
 All play equipment now installed should consider offering inclusive elements so children of all ages and abilities can play together.
 The government is keen to push this through their recent Tourism Deal document.

 - Think about your age groups.
 Different age groups need different types of equipment.
-There is not a one size fits all here.
+There is not a one-size-fits-all here.
 It’s probably good to provide a little something for everyone.
 Look at providing equipment for 0-5-year olds, 6-12 years and then 13 years +.
-You can even install outdoor fitness equipment as well which caters for adults.
+You can even install outdoor fitness equipment as well which caters to adults.
 These can be placed next to a play area so the adults can work out while the children play.
 Having these set out in clear and defined zones/areas is always key with signage denoting the correct age group for the equipment.
-This should prevent injuries occurring.
+This should prevent injuries from occurring.

 If you would like a FREE site survey from Proludic who can offer best practice advice and design your area then please contact 0115 982 3980 or email email@example.com to arrange your appointment.